 Employers’ health insurance contribution

-Employers must pay a health insurance contribution when their employee is covered by the Finnish social insurance system, as provided in the Act governing health insurance.
+Employers must pay a health insurance contribution when their employee is covered by the Finnish social insurance system, as provided in the Health Insurance Act.
 However, if payments are made to someone younger than 16 or to someone who has turned 68, the contribution is not necessary.

 The payroll sum total is normally the basis for the calculation of the contribution.
 The percentage rate is the same for all employers.
 It is officially confirmed for each calendar year, and applied to the wages paid during that year.
-The time during which the wages was earned (= work was done) does not matter.
+The time during which the wages were earned does not matter.

 The health insurance contribution must be paid even in cases in which no withholding is made.
 Examples of situations that involve no withholding are payment of fringe benefits instead of cash, and payment of wages to a worker whose tax card instructs the payer not to withhold tax.
-You do not have to pay health insurance contributions on nonwage compensation.
+You do not have to pay health insurance contributions on trade income.